samlowe36/practice_programs/README.md

 the binary_search was interesting as I had never looked into the logic of how it works.
 I want to test it on much larger data to see just how much faster it can be.

 Both the QR code generator and the interest calculator are very simple implementations.
 The QR code specifically I thought would be a lot more difficult, but I was able to import in the package qrcode which really takes care of most of it for you.

+The password_generator uses the random module of course and it is another I ended up improving from the youtube video I was following along with.
+It did not originally have any way to handle exceptions if someone entered something wrong in the input but I added that in as a failsafe.